deNBI/cloud-user-docs/wiki/Tutorials/ JupyterHub/JupyterHub.md

 ### Network

 In the Berlin node, a floating-ip with public access needs specifically be assigned to your project.
 Please ask the Berlin cloud admin team for the provision of a public floating ip via email: denbi-cloud@bih-charite.de .
-We will use the floating IP `xxx.xxx.xxx.xxx` in the example and the respective public IP is `xxx.xxx.xxx.xxx`.
-Both addresses are just used for the example and should not really exist.
+We will use the floating IP `111.111.111.1` in the example and the respective public IP in our example is `123.123.123.1`.
+The two addresses are only examples here.

 ### DNS & encryption